 The walk home from school was full of adventures.
 We did not hurry home and we did everything that was not allowed on the way, like going down to the canal, throwing stones into the water, climbing trees, and back at the camp sliding down the shelter, especially after the rain where there was slippery clay.
 It ended with falls and muddy clothes.
 There would be a row when we got home.

-The kantyna was just over the (Red Lion) bridge where you could go and play billiards.
+The kantyna (social club) was just over the (Red Lion) bridge where you could go and play billiards.

 It also had their first communal television where the children watched “Bill & Ben”.